3ds Max | 2025 Features | Autodesk

 Manage the display of multiple material variants in a few simple clicks.

-Ensure accurate reproduction of colours and compatibility across a variety of applications.
+Ensure accurate reproduction of colors and compatibility across a variety of applications.

 Render complex scenes and designs with Arnold for 3ds Max.